 Hora miresei used to integrate the new bride into the social life of married women

-For IFD groups, a Hora Miresei, was presented by Nicolaas Hilferink, which seems to stem from the pre-wedding tradition of dressing the bride.
+For recreational folk dance groups, a Hora Miresei, was presented by Nicolaas Hilferink, which seems to stem from the tradition of dressing the bride before the wedding.
 According to Larisa Lucaci* “the bride, at her house, is being dressed by her maids of honor.
 It is with great care that her hair is combed and the bridal wreath is made out of coins or natural flowers.
 During the dressing ceremony very sad songs are sung to the bride… The bride answers also with very sad songs, as if to ease her heavy heart, for it should be known that the Romanians sing especially when they are sad.”